 Becoming an entrepreneur through franchising offers many different ways to build that door, depending on whether you want to gradually build a bridge from your corporate job while still working or whether you’re ready to go all-in right away.

 For example, I recently worked with a candidate who already owns a business in one industry.
 He wanted to diversify his investments, and told me he could set aside 10 to 15 hours a week to give to a second business.
 We were able to find a perfect opportunity for him in a fitness franchise—one that allowed him to add his new business to his existing schedule, rather than trade one for the other.
+We can even find franchise resale opportunities that will decrease your time to open doors.

 It all starts with finding a franchise model that matches your desired level of engagement and investment strategy.